ionos-cloud/crossplane-provider-ionoscloud/docs/api/compute-engine/lan.md

 the corresponding field is not present.
 Use 'Always' to resolve the reference on every reconcile.
 							* possible values: "Always";"IfNotPresent"
+* `ipv6Cidr` (string)
+	* description: For a GET request, this value is either 'null' or contains the LAN's /64 IPv6 CIDR block if this LAN is IPv6-enabled.
+For POST/PUT/PATCH requests, 'AUTO' will result in enabling this
+LAN for IPv6 and automatically assign a /64 IPv6 CIDR block to this LAN.
+If you choose the IPv6 CIDR block on your own, then you must provide a /64 block, which is inside the IPv6 CIDR block of the virtual datacenter and unique inside all LANs from this virtual datacenter.
+If you enable IPv6 on a LAN with NICs, those NICs will get a /80 IPv6 CIDR block and one IPv6 address assigned to each automatically, unless you specify them explicitly on the NICs.
+A virtual data center is limited to a maximum of 256 IPv6-enabled LANs.
+	* default: ""
 * `name` (string)
 	* description: The name of the  resource.
 * `pcc` (object)